Alerting now includes one additional stack rule: Tracking containment.

 than the current time minus the amount of the interval.
 If data older than

-now - <current interval> is ingested, it won’t trigger an alert.
+now - <current interval> is ingested, it won’t trigger a rule.

 Defining the conditionsedit

-Tracking containment alerts have 3 clauses that define the condition to detect, as well as 2 Kuery bars used to provide additional filtering context for each of the indices.
+Tracking containment rules have 3 clauses that define the condition to detect, as well as 2 Kuery bars used to provide additional filtering context for each of the indices.

 - Index (entity)

 This clause requires an index or index pattern, a time field that will be used for the time window, and a

 - This clause specifies which crossing option to track.
 The values Entered, Exited, and Crossed can be selected to indicate which crossing conditions should trigger a rule.
 Entered alerts on entry into a boundary, Exited alerts on exit from a boundary, and Crossed alerts on all boundary crossings whether they be entrances or exits.

 - Index (Boundary)